 Wrike also offers Proofing and Approvals functionalities.
 Assigned reviewers and approvers are able to mark up a single, centralized document or media.
 Collaborators see each other's comments and work through conflicting feedback in real-time.
 Edits are easily crossed off as they are made, and documents are marked as "reviewed" or "approved."

 Although the connection between great design and business outcomes is becoming increasingly clear, creative teams' work is often overshadowed by projects more closely tied to revenue-generating activities like Sales.
-Your creative project management software should alleviate this problem by providing visibility into the hard work of the creative team to the relevant leaders within the company.
+Your professional services software should alleviate this problem by providing visibility into the hard work of the creative team to the relevant leaders within the company.
 The ability to showcase how many projects are in flight, who is working on what, how often deadlines are met, and other critical data points can help creative project managers highlight their teams' work and the value they deliver.